 The Big Lie

 - On Dec.
-15, 2020, Clyde signed a letter with 25 other House members-elect calling on Speaker of the House Nancy Pelosi (D-Calif.) to investigate presidential election irregularities.
+15, 2020, Clyde signed a letter with 25 other GOP House members-elect calling on Speaker of the House Nancy Pelosi (D-Calif.) to investigate he “reported gross violations of our elections process” following the 2020 presidential election.

 - In 2021, Clyde attacked the proposed voter protection bill, H.R.
 1 (also known as the For the People Act), derisively calling it the “For the Politicians Act” and falsely stating that it would require states to issue absentee ballots without any form of identification or verification.
 He added that he was “proud to [vote] no to the federal takeover of our elections.”